akka/akka/akka-docs/src/main/paradox/general/supervision.md

 Since actors are part of a hierarchy it can often make sense to propagate the permanent failures upwards, if all children of an actor has stopped unexpectedly it may make sense for the actor itself to restart or stop to get back to a functional state.
-This can achieved through a combination of supervision and watching the children to get notified when they terminate.
+This can be achieved through a combination of supervision and watching the children to get notified when they terminate.
 An example of this can be found in @ref:[Bubble failures up through the hierarchy](../typed/fault-tolerance.md#bubble).